 Two-way data binding is a very useful feature Angular provides that allows the model and the view to be constantly in synchronization.

-As illustrated on Figure 2.3, when a template (html page) loads, Angular goes through the Linking phase where it creates a $watch entry in the $watch list for every scope variable in the DOM and some directives like ng-repeat (similar to foreach loop).
+As illustrated on Figure 2.3, when a template (html page) loads, Angular goes through the Linking phase where it creates a list of entry for every scope variable in the DOM and for some directives like ng-repeat (similar to foreach loop).

 Once the template is loaded and everything is compiled to render the view, the user will begin to interact with the interface.
 Every interaction, even a keystroke on an input field, will trigger the browser events-loop.
 Angular extends the browser default event-loop to add something called an “angular context” to it.

-Consequently, when an event is triggered and can be handled by an “angular context”, it will call for the $digest loop.
+Consequently, when an event is triggered and can be handled by an “angular context”, it will call for the Digest loop represented on Figure 2.3.